 In 2017, the state government of Bihar collaborated with J-PAL affiliates Banerjee and Duflo, with Shagun Sabarwal and Jyoti Mukhopadhyay, to evaluate the impact of a pilot program to adapt the Graduation approach in two districts, to be implemented by the state agency Jeevika with technical assistance from Bandhan Konnagar.
 Drawing on the pilot program, the Bihar government subsequently announced plans to adopt the Graduation approach in its Satat Jeevikoparjan Yojana (Sustainable Livelihoods Program), to reach 100,000 households across the state between 2018–2020.

-In total, the Graduation approach has been adapted to support a transition to sustainable livelihoods for ultra-poor families in about twenty countries.
-In Ethiopia, for example, the model is being incorporated into the national Productive Safety Net Program, which will reach an estimated 675,000 households.
+As of 2020, BRAC had scaled this program to reach more than 2 million households (approximately 9 million people) in Bangladesh, as well as more than 1.1 million households (approximately 5 million people) in 14 other countries.
+Additionally, BRAC was selected as a 2020 grantee of The Audacious Project and will receive more than US$60 million to help an estimated 21 million people lift themselves from extreme poverty by 2026.
 The results from high-quality research are spurring international interest in further innovation.
 J-PAL affiliates and other researchers are beginning evaluations of the next generation of the program to better understand how to most effectively optimize the model’s components in different settings— including a model with a less-intensive coaching component and a version for urban areas.

 Bandiera, Oriana, Robin Burgess, Narayan Das, Selim Gulesci, Imran Rasul, and Munshi Sulaiman.
 2017.
 “Labor Markets and Poverty in Village Economies.”
 The Quarterly Journal of Economics 132 (2): 811–870.https://doi.org/10.1093/qje/qjx003.